-Corresponding precision is 21%, 13%, and 23%, respectively.
-We observe that the hit rate and precision for the WebCT3 is much higher than WebCT2.
-We selected WebCT3 trace to contain common access patterns between training and testing sets as compared to WebCT2.
-This implies that the hit rate and precision are higher when the patterns found in the training and testing sets are similar to each other.
-The average improvement in hit rate achieved by SPAN as compared to the first order, second order, and the algorithm proposed by Deshpande, is 6%, 15%, and 25%, respectively.
-Corresponding improvement in precision is 2%, 5%, and 7%.
-Overall, SPAN achieves better hit rate and precision as compared to the other algorithms we implemented.
 However, we observed that our results closely matched the results obtained for Cadez.
 The improvement in hit rate and precision for SPAN ranged between 2% and 4%, when compared against Cadez.
-To understand the actual gain in performance in terms of hit rate, we studied the relative number of correct predictions made by SPAN, compared to the other algorithms.
-Figure 5.3(d) demonstrates that SPAN predicts 4% - 5% more requests correctly, when compared to Cadez.
 The possible reason for low improvement can be explained as follows: the WebCT dataset contained requests mostly by students and instructors of a course, and most of the requests were made for accessing the course material.
 The access control policies were the same for all subjects on these resources.
 This dataset closely matched a dataset that would be obtained for web pages without access control policies.
 Since SPAN and Cadez are implemented using clustering approach, SPAN could not achieve a significant improvement over Cadez for this dataset.

-Figures 5.6 and 5.7, show the hit rate and precision obtained for the FC dataset.
+Figures 10 and 11, show the hit rate and precision obtained for the FC dataset.
 The average hit rate obtained by SPAN is 70%, 60%, and 50% for the 3 sub-traces of the FC dataset.
 Corresponding precision is 25%, 22%, and 18%, respectively.
 SPAN outperforms all the other algorithms in terms of hit rate and precision.
 The average improvement in hit rate achieved by SPAN is 10%, 21%, 20%, and 31% as compared to Cadez, first order, second order and Deshpande algorithms.
 The average improvement in precision obtained by SPAN is 3%, 6%, 8%, and 11%, respectively.
-Figure 5.6(d) shows the relative improvement in hit rate obtained by SPAN.
-Unlike our WebCT dataset, the improvement achieved by SPAN for this dataset is quite high.
-The least improvement in the number of hits obtained by SPAN as compared to the other algorithms are 15%, 35%, 31%, and 48%, respectively.
 In the FC application, Facebook users could receive requests only from their friends.
 From a total of 43,669 users, who played the game, each user could receive help from a small set of users.
 This is similar to the accesses found in access control systems, where subjects can request action on a small set of permissions from the available pool of permissions.
 Our clustering technique that considers the identity of subjects boosts the hit rate in such systems, as compared to the technique proposed in Cadez.